patjed41/PO-2-Robson/README.md

   java -cp lib/gson-2.8.7.jar:.
 Robson
 ```

-To make program do something uncomment proper lines in `main` function of `src/Robson.java`.
+To make program do something interesting follow instructions (in polish) given in comments of `main` function of `src/Robson.java`.